 My goal was to uncover what users want most out of their music streaming platforms and how they feel about listening to and discovering music today in general.
 Using those insights, I designed a new feature, Your Music Feed, that keeps users updated on their favorite artists, displaying all new releases and upcoming concerts for artists the user is following and pushing notifications so they never miss out on a new release or concert again.

 I began by conducting secondary research: looking into various music streaming platforms, reading articles relevant to the industry, and comparing features between the leading platforms.
 Many of these platforms have overlapping features but none of them do it all.
 I also created provisional personas to represent typical users based on my findings.

 The challenge now is to figure out what new feature would benefit Apple Music the most.

 Taking what I’ve learned from my research, and with this new feature in mind, I created a user persona that represents everything I heard from actual users in my interviews and from my survey responses.
 Referring back to this persona during the design process keeps me aligned with user goals and helps me avoid or solve the problems users have.

-Next, I created a prototype using InVision and conducted user testing to ensure the feature makes sense to users and to see if various tasks related to the feature could be completed.
+Next, I created a prototype using InVision and conducted and conducted user testing to ensure the feature makes sense to users and to see if various tasks related to the feature could be completed.